lunasilvestre/market_dashboard/README.md

 The next steps involve using a distinct AWS user with specific permissions, created in Step 1.

-#### Step 2.1: Configure AWS CLI
+#### Configure AWS CLI

 Before proceeding, configure the AWS CLI with the appropriate credentials for the CI/CD AWS user created in Step 1.
-This user is created with the permissions specified in the [`permissions_policy.json`](terraform/infrastructure_setup/permissions_policy.json) file.
+This user is created with the permissions specified in the `permissions_policy.json` file.

 Run the following command and enter the required details: